Benefits of Raising Legs for 20 minutes a day.

 Since yoga helps regulate cortisol production via deep breathing, meditation, and various other calming techniques, regular practice of this posture will ensure the release of just the right amount of these hormones for optimal health.

-Your upper thigh, hip, and torso should all be at 90 degrees to avoid pressure on vulnerable areas such as the pelvic floor, tailbone, or lower back.
+Your upper thigh, hip, and torso should all be 90 degrees to avoid pressure on vulnerable areas such as the pelvic floor, tailbone, or lower back.

 However, if you are pregnant or suffer from cardiovascular issues, place a blanket under your buttocks before attempting this pose; this will help protect these vulnerable areas while allowing you sufficient leg elevation.